75 Best Story Ideas And Prompts For Creative Writing

 A dictator instates mind implants that let him control everyone, except for one young woman.

-A washed celebrity ends up in rehab and falls in love with the only person that showed real care for them – their rehabilitation worker.
+A washed celebrity ends up in rehab and falls in love with the only person that showed real care for who they really were, away from the fame and their fortune – their rehabilitation worker.

 A miner finds a new element and his life is destroyed by a government agency trying to cover it up.